Let’s talk about how to use gap time effectively.

 Don’t stress about gap time.
 How you use it will not make or break your time management.

 You can learn more about the other parts of the time management stack here, and sign up for my free newsletter below for even more things time management.
-I’ll also send you a copy of Significant Systems, which will give you more effective systems like gap time for living a better life.
+I’ll also send you a copy of Evolution, which explains where time management fits into a greater model of life.

 - In the long term, you want to minimise your transit time to and from work and other places as much as possible.
 You can do this through a combination of moving closer to work/school/whatever and through remote working arrangements.